showaykerker/ticket-tortoise-discord-bot/README.md

 # ticket-tortoise-discord-bot
-A discord bot utilize ezcode with pycord to monitor released ticjets.
+A discord bot utilize ezcode with pycord to monitor released tickets.